Bandisa/fullstackclj/doc/DEVELOPMENT.md

 ## Prerequisites

 1. `Docker`: Ensure Docker is installed on your machine.
 You can download and install Docker from [here](https://www.docker.com/products/docker-desktop).
-2. `Act`: For running docker actions locally.
+2. `Act`: For running github actions locally.
 [Installation](https://nektosact.com/installation/index.html)

 ## Setting Up the Development Environment